tyreer/learning-notes/clean_coder.md

 - I must deprive others of hope (if our original estimates support it)
 - Saying you'll "try" and rush to meet a deadline makes you guilty of providing false hope
 - When offering help, plan to sit with a problem for an hour
 - Be wary of "the zone" since you may simply be embracing a head space in which you're incapable of holding multiple potential ways of solving a problem.
-THe solutions might be those that are the most intuitively evident rather than the most appropriate.
+The solutions might be those that are the most intuitively evident rather than the most appropriate.
 - Even the most skilled developer benefits from a second perspective
   - Easy win for current project to break down large components into smaller, more understandable units